niklasamslgruber/EmojiKit/README.md

 ## Installation
 The repository includes to different products with different use cases:
-* `EmojiKit Executable`: A script that fetches emoji release from [Unicode.org](unicode.org), parses them and stores them in easy-to-use `json` files.
+* `EmojiKit Executable`: A script that fetches emoji releases from [Unicode.org](unicode.org), parses them and stores them in easy-to-use `json` files.
 * `EmojiKitLibrary`: A Swift Package Manager (SPM) package that provides all available emojis for supported iOS versions.
 It already includes all supported for all iOS version higher or equal than `iOS 15.4`.

 In most cases it is enough to just use the `EmojiKitLibrary` for your app.
 The executable is only needed if you want to fetch releases manually or fetch older non-supported unicode versions.